Zhenyu001225/LLMs-Start-Code/README.md

-This is the beginning of how to modify a LLama-2-7B based on the Hugging Face modeling.

-The evaluation framework is from [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).
-And I'll show you how to modify a model (e.g. llama2-7B) for evaluation.
+This guide will show you how to modify and evaluate a LLaMA-2-7B model from [HuggingFace](https://huggingface.co/) using the [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) framework.

-0. Huggingface Framework:
-Usually, opensource models' parameters are stored in the model card of huggingface.
-For example, when using [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf/tree/main), the code structure is shown below:
+0. HuggingFace Model Format:
+Most open-source models store their parameters and configuration files on Hugging Face.
+For example, [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf/tree/main) model repository includes the following structure:

 ```
 Llama-2-7b-hf/